PhilipEskins/dispatcher/README.md

 ## Process

+#### Monday 5/20/2019
+_Final week at Epicodus.
+Today I spent time trying to get the forms to function the way I wanted and it didn't go well.
+Decided to drop the path I was going down and start a new branch.
+Made more progress going that route.
+Implemented a Firebase connection and got framework set up to display the info from the database._

 #### Sunday 5/11/2019
 _Put in a couple more hours on this project._
 * 1:00 pm to 2:00 pm - Implemented the redux into the app.